epam/EPAM-AI-RUN-Marketplace/README.md

    <img src="assets/deployment-guide/create_user_keycloak_7_1.png">
    <img src="assets/deployment-guide/create_user_keycloak_7_2.png">

 6. Set up attributes

    <img src="assets/deployment-guide/create_user_keycloak_8.png">

 7. Verify login and access to EPAM AI/Run™ for AWS Migration and Modernization application.
    Link to fronted
    URL = https://codemie.<TF_VAR_platform_domain_name>

 ## 8.2.
-Create client and client secret
+Create client and client secret for AI TestMate

-The steps in this section apply only to the Testmate extension and can be performed at any time in the future.
+The steps in this section apply only to the AI Testmate add-on and can be performed at any time in the future.
 These steps do not affect the AI/Run™ for AWS application.

 1. Log into the Keycloak admin console with your administrator credentials